d2l-ai/d2l-en/chapter_introduction/index.md

 We can interpret this number by saying that the classifier is 90\% sure that the image depicts a cat.
-The magnitude of the probability for the predicted class conveys one notion of uncertainty.
+The magnitude of the probability for the predicted class conveys a notion of uncertainty.
-It is not the only notion of uncertainty and we will discuss others in more advanced chapters.
+It is not the only one available and we will discuss others in chapters dealing with more advanced topics.

 When we have more than two possible classes, we call the problem *multiclass classification*.
-Common examples include hand-written character recognition
+Common examples include handwritten character recognition
 $\mathrm{\{0, 1, 2, ...
 9, a, b, c, ...\}}$.
-While we attacked regression problems by trying to minimize the squared error loss function, the common loss function for classification problems is called *cross-entropy*, whose name can be demystified via an introduction to information theory in subsequent chapters.
+While we attacked regression problems by trying to minimize the squared error loss function, the common loss function for classification problems is called *cross-entropy*, whose name will be demystified when we introduce information theory in later chapters.

 Note that the most likely class is not necessarily the one that you are going to use for your decision.